Dirk Edward Ziff: Career

 Ziff and his brothers Daniel and Robert inherited the family fortune in 1994 after their father sold 95% of the business to Forstmann Little for $1.4 billion and retired.
 William Ziff Jr. had originally wanted to pass the company on to his sons but they were not interested.
 Instead, they formed New York City-based Ziff Brothers Investments, investing their inheritances broadly across equities, debt, real estate, commodities, private equity and hedge funds.
 They also provided seed money to fund manager Daniel Och in exchange for a 10% stake in Och-Ziff Capital Management which went public in 2007.
 The brothers dissolved Ziff Brothers Investments in 2014 and now invest independently.

 In 2006, he served as a founding board member of the Robin Hood Foundation.
 In 2013, the Association of Surfing Professionals (since renamed the World Surf League) was acquired by ZoSea, an investment vehicle owned by Ziff along with Paul Speaker and Terry Hardy.

 Personal life

 Ziff is married to the former Forbes magazine reporter Natasha Bacigalupo.
 The couple lives in North Palm Beach, Florida and vacations at their Martha's Vineyard home.
 They have two children.

 In 2017, Ziff resigned from the board of The Weinstein Company along with fellow board members Marc Lasry and Tim Sarnoff, after allegations of sexual assault were disclosed.

-In 2021, Ziff sold his family estate in Manalapan for $94 million.
+In 2021, Ziff sold his family estate in Manalapan, Florida for $94 million.
 It had initially been listed for $200 million in 2015.
 It was bought by Jim Clark, who then sold it to Larry Ellison for $173 million in 2022.